WithLab/Steganography/README.md

 # Steganography
-This Repo contains my attempts for scripts using Steganigraphy
+This Repo contains my attempts for scripts using Steganography